bikemurt/simple_engine/README.md

 A Simple Game Engine with a focus on integrating high quality, high visibility, open-source C++ libraries.

-Right now it's just authored by me, but I am looking for collaborators - please [reach out](https://x.com/_michaeljared) if you are interseted.
+Right now it's just authored by me, but I am looking for collaborators - please [reach out](https://x.com/_michaeljared) if you are interested.

 ## Goals: